CoSimGNN: Towards Large-scale Graph Similarity Computation: Abstract

 \section{Abstract}

-The ability to compute similarity scores between graphs based on metrics such as Graph Edit Distance (GED) is important in many real-world applications, such as 3D action recognition and biological molecular identification.
+The ability to compute similarity scores between graphs based on metrics such as Graph Edit Distance (GED) is important in many real-world applications.
 Computing exact GED values is typically an NP-hard problem and traditional algorithms usually achieve an unsatisfactory trade-off between accuracy and efficiency.
 Recently, Graph Neural Networks (GNNs) provide a data-driven solution for this task, which is more efficient while maintaining prediction accuracy in small graph (around 10 nodes per graph) similarity computation.
 Existing GNN-based methods, which either respectively embed two graphs (lack of low-level cross-graph interactions) or deploy cross-graph interactions for whole graph pairs (redundant and time-consuming), are still not able to achieve competitive results when the number of nodes in graphs increases.
-In this paper, we focus on similarity computation for large-scale graphs and propose the "embedding-coarsening-matching" framework, which first embeds and coarsens large graphs to coarsened graphs with denser local topology and then deploys fine-grained interactions on the coarsened graphs for the final similarity scores.
-In the first two stages of our model, there is no interaction across graphs so the time complexity of this part is linear with respect to the number of nodes and edges.
-Meanwhile the fine-grained cross-graph interactions in matching part guarantees the performance, which is even better than directly applying cross-graph interactions on whole graph pairs.
-Furthermore, we propose a novel graph pooling method \textsc{Adaptive Pooling} and create several synthetic datasets with different sizes which provide new benchmarks for graph similarity computation.
-Detailed experiments on both synthetic and real-world datasets have been conducted and our proposed framework achieves the best performance while the inference time is at most \textbf{1/3} of that of previous state-of-the-art.
+In this paper, we focus on similarity computation for large-scale graphs and propose the "embedding-coarsening-matching" framework \textsc{CoSimGNN}, which first embeds and coarsens large graphs with adaptive pooling operation and then deploys fine-grained interactions on the coarsened graphs for final similarity scores.
+Furthermore, we create several synthetic datasets which provide new benchmarks for graph similarity computation.
+Detailed experiments on both synthetic and real-world datasets have been conducted and \textsc{CoSimGNN} achieves the best performance while the inference time is at most \textbf{1/3} of that of previous state-of-the-art.